aspose-cells-cloud/aspose-cells-cloud-docs/cells/what-s-new/_index.md

 Welcome to what's new in Aspose.Cells Cloud docs.
 Use this page to quickly find the latest changes.

+## Aspose.Cells Cloud 22.6

+* Improvement for Cells Cloud APIs.
+* Support to convert files in the zip package to kinds of the format.

 ## Aspose.Cells Cloud 22.5

 * [Improvement for export API.](https://docs.aspose.cloud/cells/export/)